nuxt/vercel-builder/README.md

 - Type: `Object`

 If you need to pass TypeScript compiler options to override your `tsconfig.json`, you can pass them here.
 See [the TypeScript documentation](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for valid options.

-Example:
+**Example**

 ```json
 {